School Committee - February 06, 2025

 First, I wanted to comment on the GIH policy.

-I do not support changing the policy because the 14 to 18-year-old age range is a very vulnerable age.
+I do not support changing the policy because the 14 to 18-year-old age range is a very vulnerable population.

-So these are people who have college degrees.
+So these are, you know, people who have college degrees.

 They have jobs.